Xiaoyang0118/xiaoyang0118.github.io/_pages/professional_activities.md

 author_profile: true
 ---

+# Editor
+- Journal of Information and Intelligence Editor (2024-2026)

+# Technical Program Chair
+- International Workshop on Mathematical Issues in Information Sciences (2024)

-# Workshop Co-Chair
+# Workshop Chair
-- IEEE Wireless Communications and Networking Conference 2024
+- IEEE Wireless Communications and Networking Conference 2024-2025
 - IEEE International Symposium on Personal, Indoor and Mobile Radio Communications 2024
 - IEEE International Conference on Acoustics, Speech, and Signal Processing 2024
 - International Conference on Networks, Communications and Intelligent Computing 2023

 # Session Chair
+- IEEE International Conference on Wireless Communications and Signal Processing (2023-2024)
+- International Workshop on Learning and Information Theory (2023-2024)
 - IEEE International Conference on Communications (2023)
 - IEEE International Conference on Acoustics, Speech, and Signal Processing (2023)
-- IEEE International Conference on Wireless Communications and Signal Processing (2023)
-- International Workshop on Learning and Information Theory (2023)
 - IEEE International Conference on Communications in China (2022)
 - International Workshop on Mathematical Issues in Information Sciences (2022)